Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 ---

 🛠️ **Want to try it yourself?**
-👉 *[Explore the code and run the benchmark on GitHub] — coming soon!*
+👉 *Explore the benchmark code on GitHub – coming soon!*

 ---